DoctorMcKay/HSPI_LiftMasterMyQ/README.md

 If you delete a device from your MyQ account, you will need to manually delete its associated device in HS3.
 If you delete a device from HS3 but not from MyQ, it will be re-created automatically the next time the plugin starts.

+# Updating Your MyQ Password

+If you change your MyQ password, you will need to update it on the plugin's settings page.
+Once a password is submitted and saved, the password box will be pre-filled with "*****".
+To update your MyQ password in the plugin, clear the password box completely then enter your new password.

 # Software Support

 This plugin is tested and works under: